muhammadawais-dev-67/DataScience_and_MachineLearning_with_Python/README.md

 # DataScience_and_MachineLearning_with_Python
-learn topic Machine Learning with Python.
+learn full Machine Learning with Python.